 Consult the current Undergraduate Degree Programs Bulletin for current names of fellowships, loans, grants, etc. Or call the Office of Student Aid, 814-865-6301.

 Avoid this word.
-It’s part of a perpetuation of language-based stereotypes.
+It’s part of the perpetuation of language-based stereotypes.
 Use first-year students to avoid sexism.
 If it’s impossible NOT to use it, remember that freshmen is the plural, but it’s freshman year, freshman students (as an adjective).

 Uppercase when referring to the University’s program.